This Quiz Is Designed For:

 Medicare Supplement

-Also called Medigap- Pays most or all of Original Medicare’s gaps
+Also called Medigap- Pays most or all of Original Medicare’s cost-sharing gaps

 - See any doctor who accepts Medicare — nationwide